 Estate Planning

-Contrary to popular belief, estate planning isn’t just for the wealthy.
+Contrary to popular belief, estate planning isn’t just for the wealthy, later or just about a will!

-Estate planning can help your family during a particularly difficult and emotional time.
-A well-structured estate plan will make things easier, cheaper and faster for your loved ones by making provisions for supporting your significant other and any other dependent, preserving assets for later generations, and protecting your family’s security and privacy.
-On the other hand, a poorly constructed estate plan—or no estate plan at all —may lead to a greater taxation obligation and increased costs.
+Proper consideration of estate planning issues has the ultimate advantage of helping your family during a challenging and emotional time.
+A well-structured estate plan protects your family’s security and privacy and will allow easier, cheaper and faster management and distribution of assets for your loved ones.
+On the other hand, a poorly constructed estate plan—or no estate plan at all—may lead to time delays, a greater tax obligation, and increased costs.

-Without an estate plan you also run the risk of your assets being disposed of in ways you wouldn’t have necessarily chosen.
+Without an estate plan, you also run the risk of your assets being distributed to beneficiaries in ways you wouldn’t have necessarily chosen.

 Estate Planning Can Help You To: